yuoohmaths/academic-webpage/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: DPhil in Mathematics
+  - course: PhD in Mathematics
     institution: University of Oxford
     year: 2018 - current
   - course: BSc in Mathematics and Statistics (2+2 dual degree)